Spice Mixes Recipe Ideas

 If you make the dip with spreadable cream cheese use it as a spread on sandwiches, bagels, or toast instead of butter.

-Melt 1 lb. of butter and mix in your favourite spice mix, then let it harden (you can use butter moulds available on Amazon.)
-Use this spiced butter on steaks, baked potatoes, toasted baguette slices, etc.
+Soften (don't melt) 1 lb. of butter and mix in your favourite spice mix, then let it harden (you can use butter molds available on Amazon.)
+Use this spiced butter on vegetables, steaks, baked potatoes, toasted baguette slices, etc.

 Mix your favourite spice mix with mayonnaise and brush it on chicken breast. legs, and wings before you BBQ or fry it.